-Next, we compare our method to two popular approaches in the explainable machine learning literature.
-The first approach is known as Locally Interpretable Model Explanations (LIME) and was proposed in \cite{ribeiro2016why}.
+Having discussed some shortcomings of existing approaches in Section \ref{sec:exisiting-methods-limitations}, we apply two popular pixel-level explanatory approaches to the data from each experiment.
+We first examine Locally Interpretable Model Explanations (LIME), proposed in \citet{ribeiro2016why}.
 LIME uses an interpretable representation class provided by the user (e.g., linear models or decision trees) to train an interpretable model that is locally faithful to any black-box classifier.
-LIME accomplishes this by defining a explanation as a model $g \in G$, where $G$ is a class of potentially interpretable models, a measure of the complexity of the explanantion $g$, a proximity metric that measures the ``closeness" between two instances, and a measure of ``faithfulness" (i.e., how well $g$ approximates the behavior of the classifier).
-The explanation $g$ is chosen as the solution to an optimization problem: maximizing faithfulness while minimizing the complexity of $g$.
 The output of LIME in our image classification setting is, for each input image, a map of super-pixels highlighted according to their positive or negative contribution toward the class prediction.
-The second approach we investigate is known as Shapely Additive Explanation (SHAP) algorithm, proposed in \cite{lundberg2017unified}, which aims at a unified method of estimating feature importance.
-This is accomplished using SHAP values, which attribute to each feature the change in the expected model prediction when conditioning on that feature.
-Exact SHAP values are hard to compute, so the authors in \cite{lundberg2017unified} provide various methods to approximate SHAP values in both model-specific and model-agnostic ways.
+The second approach we investigate is a version of the Shapley Additive Explanation (SHAP) algorithm, proposed by \cite{lundberg2017unified}.
 The output of this method in our setting is a list of SHAP values for input features in the image that can be used to understand how the features contribute to a prediction.